-- a code re-registering key (with a red bow)
+- a code re-registering key

-- two standard keys (with a black bow) that can be re-registered with new codes
+- two standard keys

-- a transponder (which is installed in the code re-registering key)
+- a transponder (in each key)

-- an immobilizer unit
+- an immobilizer unit (on the vehicle)

-- an ECU
+- an ECU (on the vehicle)

-an immobilizer system indicator light (See page 3-6.)
+- a system indicator light (page 3-5)

+About the keys

 The key with the red bow is used to register codes in each standard key.
-Since re-registering is a difficult process, take the vehicle along with all three keys to a Yamaha dealer to have them re-registered.
+Store the code re-registering key in a safe place.
+When necessary, take the vehicle along with all three keys to a Yamaha dealer to have them re-registered.

 Do not use the key with the red bow for driving.
-It should only be used for re-registering the standard keys.
+It should only be used for reregistering the standard keys.
 Always use a standard key for driving.